Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/at.md

 Returns a time series found at given index.
 If index is out of range, an empty breakpoint series is returned.
 Be aware that the array of time series attached to a time series collection attribute is not stable and cannot be used as first argument to this function.

+Negative indexing is not supported.
+Fractional indices are truncated toward zero (e.g. 0.5 -> 0).
+The function returns an error if the index value is `NaN` of `Inf`.

 | # | Type | Description |
 |---|---|---|